 It is not known if e-cigarettes can make it harder to get pregnant.

-Does using e-cigarettes increase the chance for miscarriage?
+Does using e-cigarettes increase the chance of miscarriage?

-Miscarriage can occur in any pregnancy.
-Studies have not been done to see if e-cigarettes increase the chance for miscarriage.
+Miscarriage is common and can occur in any pregnancy for many different reasons.
+Studies have not been done to see if e-cigarettes can increase the chance of miscarriage.
 Studies on traditional cigarettes that include nicotine have found an increase in the chance of miscarriage.

 Does using e-cigarettes increase the chance of birth defects?

 Every pregnancy starts out with a 3-5% chance of having a birth defect.
 This is called the background risk.
-Studies have not been done to see if e-cigarettes increase the chance for birth defects.
-Traditional cigarettes that have nicotine might increase the chance for oral clefts (a split in the lip or roof of the mouth that usually requires surgery).
+It is not known if e-cigarettes can increase the chance of birth defects above the background risk.
+Traditional cigarettes that have nicotine might increase the chance for cleft lip and/or palate (opening in the lip and/or roof of the mouth), and problems with the respiratory and digestive systems.

 Does using e-cigarettes in pregnancy affect future behavior or learning for the child?

-At this time, there is only one study on the behavioral effects in infants of people who used e-cigarettes during pregnancy.
-During the one month check-up, the study reported more irritability in infants of individuals who used e-cigarettes while pregnant compared to those who did not smoke.
-Some studies have linked traditional cigarettes with nicotine to higher chances for attention deficit disorder and learning disabilities
+One study reported more irritability in infants exposed to e-cigarettes during pregnancy compared to infants who were not exposed to any maternal smoking during pregnancy.
+Some studies have linked traditional cigarettes with nicotine to higher chances for attention deficit hyperactivity disorder (ADHD) and learning disabilities.

-Are there any resources or medical treatments available to help me to quit e-cigarettes and tobacco cigarettes during my pregnancy?
+Are there any resources or treatments available to help me to quit e-cigarettes and tobacco cigarettes during pregnancy?

-Talk with your healthcare provider about your thoughts on quitting.
-There is also free advice, support and referrals, with the Smoker’s Quitline at 1- 800-QUIT-NOW (1-800-784-8669) from anywhere in the U.S. While these resources focus on tobacco cigarettes, nicotine is the addictive chemical in both e-cigarettes and tobacco cigarettes, so they can still provide help regarding e-cigarettes.
+Talk with your healthcare provider about quitting.
+There is also free advice, support, and referrals with the Smoker’s Quitline at 1-800-QUIT-NOW (1-800-784-8669).
+While these resources focus on tobacco cigarettes, nicotine is the addictive chemical in both e-cigarettes and tobacco cigarettes, so they can still provide help regarding e-cigarettes.

 Breastfeeding while using e-cigarettes:

-E-cigarette use during breastfeeding has not been studied.
-The best and safest approach is to not use e-cigarettes while breastfeeding.
-Nicotine does pass into breast milk.
+The use of e-cigarettes during breastfeeding has not been studied.
+For this reason, the use of e-cigarettes is not recommended while breastfeeding.
+Nicotine passes into breast milk.
 Studies have shown that infant heart rate and blood pressure changes have been associated with increased nicotine concentrations in milk.
 Be sure to talk to your healthcare provider about all of your breastfeeding questions.

 OTIS/MotherToBaby encourages inclusive and person-centered language.
 While our name still contains a reference to mothers, we are updating our resources with more inclusive terms.
 Use of the term mother or maternal refers to a person who is pregnant.
 Use of the term father or paternal refers to a person who contributes sperm.